kingws/AndroidEventBus/README.md

 Once you've taken advantage of the awesome sauce I mentioned in the previous paragraph, you can drop your newly created (and annotaded...and maybe Parcelable) POJOs into your project.
 Now, back to the callback in the previous section.
 This is where the proverbial magic happens...

 The GetInstagramResult object is where the serialization occurs.
-When the service call is made, the Callback fires and the JSON reponse is deserialized into the GetInstagramResult object, which is returned to the method subscribed to that event.
-Remember at the top of the README, when I said "we need to subscribe to that event so we can "do stuff" with the response when the event is finished."?
+When the service call is made, the Callback fires and the JSON reponse is deserialized into the GetInstagramResult object, which is returned to the overridden "success" or "failure" method in our client (see above).
+Our client then publishes the event of type InstagramResultsLoaded, which is the event subscribed to by our fragment.
+Remember at the top of the README, when I said "we need to subscribe to the response event so we can "do stuff" with the response when the event is finished."?
 Well, now it's finished.
 We've come full circle and have an object to update our UI with, which brings us to our next and final section that I so eloquently referred to as "Added Bonuses".
 Man, I'm giving lots of free stuff out here.

 ## Added Bonuses